 Often during periods of hot, dry weather, County departments have already discontinued certain activities like firefighting training, street sweeping, hydrant flushing, park watering and closing most spray parks.
 These are important, but can often be postponed until water supply conditions improve.

-Notifications will also be posted on our website, and accounts.
-If possible, road signs will be posted around the County letting you know about water restrictions and bans.
+During a water restriction or ban, notifications will be posted on our website, Facebook and Twitter accounts.
+If possible, road signs will also be posted around the County letting you know about water restrictions and bans.
 Keep an eye out for them and know what you can and cannot do during these periods.